dell/dellemc-openmanage-ansible-modules/docs/modules/redfish_firmware_rollback.rst

 Synopsis
 --------

-This module allows the rollback of different components or versions of the iDRAC firmware available in iDRAC.
+This module allows to rollback the firmware of different server components.

-Depending on the component, the firmware rollback is applied after an automatic or manual reboot.
+Depending on the component, the firmware update is applied after an automatic or manual reboot.